 CoreLogic® will be ready to meet the requirements

 In October 2015, Fannie Mae announced new requirements surrounding trended credit data.
 Per the requirements, all credit reports submitted via Desktop Underwriter, as of June 25, 2016, must include trended credit data when underwriting single-family borrowers.
 CoreLogic Credco® is actively working to ensure all credit reports ordered via our systems are ready to handle this initiative in advance of the implementation dates provided by Fannie Mae.

 What is Trended Credit Data?

 Trended credit data reflects 24 months of historical data on borrower credit payments, including the:

 Currently, only Equifax and TransUnion provide this information for online credit reports and will be included in our initial release.
 Experian data is anticipated to be available at a future date.

 Fannie Mae has made the trended credit data a requirement for underwriting single-family borrowers through Desktop Underwriter®.
 Fortunately for you, the burden is on your vendors to start providing the data.
 You will see more information on the tradelines in print image and XML, with the option to suppress the display on one of these formats (Fannie Mae requires at least one report format to display the data).
 You will not be required to sign a new contract / addendum.

 If you have any questions, please see our documentation provided above.
 We will continue to keep you updated as new information becomes available.
 Contact your sales representative or call 800.577.8787, Option 2 with any additional questions

-Sign up for a live webinar, or watch our pre-recorded webinar to learn all about the trended credit data initiative.
+Watch our pre-recorded webinar to learn all about the trended credit data initiative.